Conformal Yang-Mills field in arbitrary dimensions

 \noinbf{ Conformal YM field theory with two coupling constants}.
 Lagrangian with two coupling constant we want to discuss is described by two conformal invariants and is given by \be \LL_\tot = \LL_\smCYM + \LL_{F^3}\,, \ee where $\LL_\smCYM$, $\LL_{F^3}$ are given in \rf{manus-17082023-03}, \rf{manus-17082023-38}.
-Lagrangian for the conformal YM field in $8d$ \rf{manus-17082023-87} is a cousin of the most general Lagrangian for conformal YM field in $6d$ \rf{manus-16082023-87}.
-Note however that, for YM field in $6d$, there are only two conformal invariants given in \rf{manus-16082023-87}, while, for YM field in $8d$, a number of conformal invariants is greater than two. \footnote{For example, for YM field in $8d$, we can mention, besides $\LL_\smCYM$ and $\LL_\tot$, the conformal invariant $\LL_{F^4} \,\,\sim\,\, F_2^{ab} F_2^{bc}F_2^{ce} F_2^{ca}$ and many other similar $F^4$ conformal invariants built in terms of the field strength $F_2^{ab}$. } We note then that for the most general theory of the conformal YM field in $8d$ considered to third order in the fields, there are only two cubic interaction vertices. \footnote{This has been proved by using the light-cone gauge approach in Ref.\cite{Metsaev:2016rpa}.} It is the terms of third order in the fields entering the Lagrangian $\LL_\tot$ \rf{manus-17082023-87} that provides the description of those two cubic vertices, while the Lagrangian $\LL_\tot$ \rf{manus-17082023-87} as a whole provides the completion to all orders in fields of those two cubic vertices.
+Lagrangian $\LL_\tot$ \rf{manus-17082023-87} depends on the two conformal invariants given by $\LL_\smCYM$ and $\LL_{F^3}$.
+Note however that, for the YM field in $8d$, a number of conformal invariants is greater than two. \footnote{For example, for the YM field in $8d$, we can mention, besides $\LL_\smCYM$ and $\LL_{F^3}$, the conformal invariant $\LL_{F^4} \,\,\sim\,\, F_2^{ab} F_2^{bc}F_2^{ce} F_2^{ca}$ and many other similar $F^4$ conformal invariants built in terms of the field strength $F_2^{ab}$. } Namely, the conformal invariant $\LL_\smCYM$ involves terms of the second order and higher than the second order in the fields, while the conformal invariant $\LL_{F^3}$ involves terms of the third order and higher than the third order in the fields.
+All the remaining conformal invariants involve terms of higher than the third order in the fields.
+Those remaining conformal invariants are beyond of the scope of the present paper.